A470 road: Dolgellau

 Originally starting at the Cross Foxes near Dolgellau the A458 now runs only from Mallwyd to Shrewsbury.
 It now starts at Mallwyd with the Mallwyd to Cross Foxes section being the A470.
-Cross Foxes to near Gellilydan (in the Meirionydd part of Gwynedd south of Ffestiniog) brings us to a complicated series of route renumbering.
+Cross Foxes to near Gellilydan (in the Meirionydd part of Gwynedd south of Ffestiniog) leads to a complicated series of route renumbering.
 This stretch was originally the A487 which ran through Dolgellau town centre.
 The modern A470 bypasses the town using the line of the old Ruabon – Morfa Mawddach railway.

 Gellilydan – Llandudno

 Gellilydan via Llan Ffestiniog to Blaenau Ffestiniog (Congl-y-Wal) was not originally allocated a number.
 The section from Blaenau Ffestiniog to Betws-y-Coed was the B4407, and from there to Llandudno was the A544.
 By 1946, the A496 had become extended to Llandudno.

 The section of road from Glan Conwy corner to Llandudno is a new well aligned direct route to Llandudno.
 The old A496 has been renumbered A547 between Glan Conwy and Llandudno Junction and A546 between Llandudno Junction and Llandudno.
-The A496 now numbers only the Dolgellau – Blaenau Ffestiniog coast road.
+The A496 now numbers only the Llanelltyd – Blaenau Ffestiniog coast road.